sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

 all code of the ``Foo`` class, all code of the ``Bar::foo()`` method, and the single line of code with the ``exit;`` statement.
 The line with the ``print '*';`` statement is ignored using ``// @codeCoverageIgnoreStart`` and ``// @codeCoverageIgnoreEnd``.

+.. admonition:: Note

+   Please note that while annotations for test code have been deprecated and support for them will be removed in PHPUnit 12, the ``@codeCoverageIgnore``, ``@codeCoverageIgnoreStart``, and ``@codeCoverageIgnoreEnd`` annotations have not been deprecated and support for them will not be removed.